 Every year, in September, horror cinema spreads throughout the city of Lisbon.
 MOTELX - Lisbon International Horror Film Festival has been bringing to Portugal the best films produced nationally and internationally since 2007.

-Prestigious guests of honour such as George A. Romero, Stuart Gordon, John Landis, Coffin Joe, Dario Argento, Tobe Hooper, Hideo Nakata, Eli Roth, Brian Yuzna, Alejandro Jodorowsky, Roger Corman, and Leigh Whannell have already joined the nearly 20,000 spectators each edition garners.
+Prestigious guests of honour such as George A. Romero, Stuart Gordon, John Landis, Coffin Joe, Dario Argento, Tobe Hooper, Hideo Nakata, Eli Roth, Brian Yuzna, Alejandro Jodorowsky, Roger Corman, Leigh Whannell, and Ari Aster have already joined the nearly 20,000 spectators each edition garners.

-MOTELX is accredited by the International Federation of Film Producers Associations (FIAPF) and is member of the European Fantastic Film Festivals Federation (EFFFF), a federation that includes 25 festivals from 19 different countries and accounts for an audience of 800,000 people, and is also part of the Europe for festivals, Festivals for Europe (EFFE) community, allowing it to promote European and, in particular, Portuguese genre films at a wider range.
+MOTELX is accredited by the International Federation of Film Producers Associations (FIAPF) and is member of the Méliès International Festivals Federation (MIFF), a federation that includes 25 festivals from 19 different countries and accounts for an audience of 800,000 people, and is also part of the Europe for festivals, Festivals for Europe (EFFE) community, allowing it to promote European and, in particular, Portuguese genre films at a wider range.

 The Festival is a welcoming environment for up and coming directors, but also established ones, to showcase and renew their love for horror cinema.
 By creating an award for the Best Portuguese Horror Short Film (currently the highest money prize for short films in Portugal) it has prompted many to work for the sole purpose of participating in this competition and, if they win, of being selected for the Méliès d’or competition organised by the EFFFF.
 It also now includes a Best European Feature Film Award to run for the Méliès d'or annual gala and an Audience Award for the Festival's Room Service section.